-Regression analysis can help you make decisions in applied situations.
+Regression models are a critical part of predictive analytics.
+These models can help you make predictions in applied situations.
 By entering values into the regression equation, you can predict the average outcome.
 However, predictions are not quite this simple because you need to understand the precision.

 In this blog post, I present research that shows how surprisingly easy it is for even statistical experts to make mistakes related to misunderstanding the precision of the predictions.
 The research shows that how you present regression results influences the probability of making a wrong decision.
 I’ll show you a variety of potential solutions so you can avoid these traps!

 Emre Soyer and Robin M. Hogarth study behavioral decision-making.
 They found that experts in applied regression analysis frequently make incorrect decisions based on applied regression models because they misinterpret the prediction precision.*